arcanis/typanion/README.md

 ## Why

 - Typanion can validate nested arbitrary data structures
 - Typanion is type-safe; it uses [type predicates](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards)
 - Typanion allows you to derive types from your schemas
 - Typanion can report detailed error reports

+Compared to [yup](https://github.com/jquense/yup), Typanion has a better inference support for TypeScript + supports `isOneOf`.
+It's functional API makes it very easy to tree shake, which is another bonus (although the library isn't very large in itself).

 ## Usage